Niaouli Essential Oil Benefits, Uses & More!

 3. Niaouli Essential Oil For Acne

-Niaouli essential oil is highly recommended for acne treatment because it has a low comedogenic rating, is very effective and has a wide variety of health benefits that most commercial skin care products don’t offer.
+Who knew there was niaouli essential oil benefits for skin?
+Niaouli essential oil is highly recommended for acne treatment.
+This is because it has a low comedogenic rating and has a wide variety of health benefits that most commercial skin care products don’t offer.
 As I mentioned earlier, the oil is a natural cicatrisant and thus can be used to speed up the recovery of acne scars and allows your skin to heal itself.

-The oil also has strong antibacterial properties which will help to reduce and remove any free-radicals that may gather on the surface of your skin and cause further damage.
-The high limonene and cineole content in the oil also helps to replenish your skin’s natural sheen and reduce the amount of sebum oil your skin produces – usually the main reason for blocked pores and further damage.
+The oil also has strong antibacterial properties.
+This helps to reduce and remove any free-radicals that may gather on the surface of your skin.
+It works to mitigate any further damage.
+The high limonene and cineole content in the oil also helps to replenish your skin’s natural sheen.
+These compounds also reduce the amount of sebum oil your skin produces.
+In many cases, a sebum imbalance is usually the main reason for blocked pores and further damage.

 4. Niaouli Essential Oil For Cold & Cough Treatment

 Around winter time or on those especially cold days, most of us have experienced the sore throat or scratchy cough that comes with the weather.
-Don’t turn to chemical cough syrups or refined throat lozenges to treat these reasonably common ailments – but rather use an all natural treatment such as Niaouli oil.
+Don’t turn to chemical cough syrups or refined throat lozenges to treat these reasonably common ailments.
+Instead, use a natural treatment such as Niaouli oil.
 Niaouli oil is a medically tried and tested expectorant – which means it can loosen as well as detoxify the membranes in your lungs, helping you expel any excess mucus or phlegm that can further your infection.

 To take advantage of Niaouli oils expectant properties, I’d recommend adding roughly 6-8 drops of the oil into some hot, steaming water and breathe the steam in deeply.
 You can also inhale the oil directly out of the container or add a few drops to a clean cloth and breathe through it.

-I’d also recommend blending the oil with eucalyptus or lemongrass essential oil to make a strong chest rub which can be applied to your pillowcase (and obviously rubbed on your chest) while you sleep to enhance your breathing at night.
-I’d recommend applying the rub after a warm shower though, as your skin will absorb more of the oil and the heat of your body will allow the smell to be more pungent.
+I’d also recommend blending the oil with eucalyptus or lemongrass essential oil to make a strong chest rub.
+You can apply this to your pillowcase (and obviously rubbed on your chest) while you sleep.
+This should help to enhance your breathing at night.
+It’s also good to apply the rub after a warm shower.
+This is because your skin will absorb more of the oil and the heat of your body will allow the smell to be more potent.

 5. Treating Worms & Internal Infections With Niaouli Essential Oil